Toulouse Observatory: History & Telescopes

 The observatory was originally founded in 1733.
 Launch instruments at the observatory included two refractors and 28 inch quadrant, and one clock.
 By 1840 and additional clock by Julien le Roi of Paris was added.

 Among the early observations at the observatory were the 1736 and 1743 transits of Mercury.
 These observations were conducted by Garipuy, who also observed the transit of Mercury in 1753.
 Garipuy also built and observatory in his house and conducted observations from there.

 By 1770 a new larger observatory was established and again in the 1840s.

 In 1871-1873 Toulouse observatory switched from being a municipal to provincial observatory.

 In 1873 a 4.5 inch (10.8 cm) refractor by Secretan was added to the Observatory.

 In 1875 a reflecting telescope by Henry Brothers was added.
 The 83 cm diameter aperture was a reflecting telescope (i.e. mirror) mounted on an equatorial.
 In 1880 the reflector was re mounted on a cast iron design by Gautier, replacing the wood mounting.

 Also in 1880 a new refractor (lens) was acquired, a 9 inch (22 cm) aperture by Brunner.
 Several other instruments were added at this time, and in the early 1900s a new telescope for the Pic Du Midi mountaintop observatory was also added.

 In the 1880s Toulouse Observatory sent some of its oldest instruments to a museum.
 This included a transit instrument by Lennel dating to 1774, Dollond telescope, and several quadrants.

 The observatory participated in the Carte Du Ciel project, recording over a thousand plates (i.e. astronomical photographs) between 1887 and 1939.

 In the 1980s astronomers of Toulouse Observatory discovered a gravitational lens in space.
-They found an arc around Abel 370 and were able to recognized it as this phenomenon.
+They found an arc around Abell 370 and were able to recognized it as this phenomenon.